THE FIRST REGISTRATION PERIOD OF THE COAST AND HORN BUILDINGS IS CLOSED

 KAAP’s unique location calls for unique architecture.
 The five small-scale, exclusive residential buildings were designed by three different architectural firms, each with their own vision of living and design.
 Horn and York were designed by Orange Architect, with Powerhouse Company working on Coast and Verde and Next Architects creating Blanc.
 The result can rightfully be called special: a set of five iconic residential buildings with their own character and identity, combining to form an imposing, uniform whole.
 The five buildings will be home to 70 apartments, which will be built in several phases.
-The apartments in Coast and Horn will be offered for sale first.
+You can still sign up for an apartment of your preference, as a reserve candidate.
+We will contact you as soon as a property becomes available for you.

 In designing Coast, internationally renowned architectural firm Powerhouse Company sought to pay tribute to the past with a building that is ready for the future.
 Coast is a striking building with two faces that mesh seamlessly and elevate each other.
 On the street-facing side, vertical windows alternate with black aluminium to create harmony and balance, as well as a sense of privacy and comfort.
 The style of the building changes as you get closer to the water, with the windows growing larger and shifting from a vertical orientation to a horizontal one.
 As a result, all 19 apartments offer spectacular views of the IJ river and Amsterdam.